aadhiya/Influencer-Outreach-AI-Agent-Toggle-Based-Local-LLM-Powered-/README.md

 Visit Swagger UI:
  http://127.0.0.1:8000/docs
  Use POST /process/ endpoint with a prompt.

-## 📄 LICENSE
-Copyright (c) 2025 Aadhiya

-All rights reserved.

-This software and associated files (the “Software”) may not be used, copied, modified, merged, published, distributed, sublicensed, or sold in any form or for any purpose without the express written permission of the author.

-Any unauthorized use of this Software or any portion thereof shall be considered a violation of applicable intellectual property laws.

-To request permission, please contact the author directly.